Table of Contents

 - Infrequent dyspepsia or heartburn (< 3/week) can be managed by taking an antacid or an H2 blocker intermittently; frequent heartburn should be managed by twice daily H2 blockers or proton pump inhibitors.

 - Although antacids provide faster symptom relief, their effects are short-lasting (1-2 hours) than those of H2 blockers (6-10 hours).

-- PPIs are more effective than H2 blockers in management of gastroesophageal reflux disease (GERD) than H2 blockers; once-daily dosing is effective in ~85-90% of patients.
-Long-term daily maintenance PPI is required in patients with erosive gastritis or esophageal complications of GERD, while those with extraesophageal complication of GERD should be treated by twice-daily PPI for at least 3 months.
+- PPIs are more effective than H2 blockers in the management of gastroesophageal reflux disease (GERD); once-daily dosing is effective in ~85-90% of patients.
+Long-term daily maintenance of PPI is required in patients with erosive gastritis or esophageal complications of GERD, while those with extraesophageal complication of GERD should be treated via twice-daily PPI administration for at least 3 months.

 Treatment of peptic ulcers

-- PPIs have almost replaced H2 blockers in management of peptic ulcers.
-However, H2 blockers, if used, are given as once daily bedtime dose for 6-8 weeks to suppress nocturnal acid secretion.
+- PPIs have almost replaced H2 blockers in the management of peptic ulcers.
+However, H2 blockers, if used, are given as once-daily bedtime dose for 6-8 weeks to suppress nocturnal acid secretion.

-- Most of duodenal ulcers and gastric ulcers are healed by use of PPIs for 4 weeks and 6-8 weeks respectively.
+- Most of the duodenal ulcers and gastric ulcers are healed by use of PPIs for 4 weeks and 6-8 weeks, respectively.

-- Sucralfate accelerates healing of and reduces recurrence rate of peptic ulcers.
+- Sucralfate accelerates the healing of and reduces the recurrence rate of peptic ulcers.

-- Following acute gastrointestinal bleeding from peptic ulcer, high-dose oral PPI or continuous intravenous infusion of PPI is used to reduce risk of rebleeding.
+- Following acute gastrointestinal bleeding from a peptic ulcer, high-dose oral PPI or continuous intravenous infusion of PPI is used to reduce the risk of rebleeding.

 Treatment of H. pylori-associated ulcers